Rules

 -All players must have full control of their stick at all times.

--Contact with the ball when the stick is higher than the shoulder height results in a minor high sticking penalty (1 min).
+-Whether you contact the ball or not, if the stick is higher than the shoulder height will result in a minor high sticking penalty (1 min).

 -A high stick that causes a wound such as a cut, bleeding, a lost tooth, an apparent bruise, etc. Will result in a penalty of 2 minutes.